dougeby/IntuneDocs/intune/certificates-scep-configure.md

 **Step 4**: Configure NDES for use with Intune

 **Step 5**: Enable, install, and configure the Intune Certificate Connector

+> [!NOTE]
+> Because of a known issue, download, install, and configure the certificate connector using the following procedure: [Configure certificate infrastructure for SCEP -> Configure your infrastructure -> Task 5](/intune-classic/deploy-use/configure-certificate-infrastructure-for-scep?toc=/intune/toc.json&bc=/enterprise-mobility/toc.json)

 #### Step 1 - Create an NDES service account